-Vocational Education and Training

-VET in School Program
+VET in School Program (continued

 VET Cert III in Early Childhood

+Not ATAR scored

-RTO: Foundation Education - Length of Course 2 years
+RTO: Foundation Education - Length of Course 1 year

 It is mandatory to complete 120 Hours of work placement for the duration of the course.
 The Certificate III in Early Childhood Education and Care is for students seeking roles in a range of early childhood education settings, working within the requirements of the Education and Care Services National Regulations and the National Quality Standard.
 Students gain a range of knowledge and skills including caring for children, developing relationships with babies and toddlers, keeping children safe as well as supporting children's play and learning.
 This program based on the Certificate III in Early Childhood Education and Care will enable secondary school students to plan and implement appropriate care and educational experiences for young children.

-VET Cert II in Music - 1 year

-RTO: Ripponlea Institute

-Certificate II in Music provides students with the foundation knowledge and skills required for entry into the music industry.
-Core units of competency in the program include developing and updating industry knowledge, participating in work, health and safety processes and working effectively with others.
-The elective units in the program allow students to specialise in an area of their interest from preparing for performances, mixing sound in a broadcasting environment or repairing and maintaining audio equipment.

-VET Cert III in Music Industry (Performance)

-RTO: Ripponlea Institute

-Music Performance Specialisation: provides students with the opportunity to apply a broad range of knowledge and skills in varied work contexts in the music industry.
-Units 1 and 2 include composing simple songs or musical pieces and developing ensemble skills.
-Units 3 and 4 offer scored assessment and include units such as developing improvisation skills, preparing for performance and performing music as part of a group or as a soloist.

-VCE/VET Cert III in Sport & Recreation - 2 years
+VCE/VET Cert III in Sport & Recreation

+VCE Scored VET

-RTO: IVET
+RTO: IVET - Length of Course 2 years

 The VCE/VET Sport and Recreation is a two-year course offering students a vocational qualification as well as credit for VCE units 1-4.
 Students will develop the skills and knowledge required to support the operation of facilities and assist in conducting sport and recreation programs as well as developing a comprehensive understanding of the Sport and Recreation industry.
 This program is examinable at the end of the Unit 3/4 sequence.

+VET Certificate II in Engineering Pathways

+Not ATAR scored

+RTO: AEIT- Length of Course 2 years

+This qualification is designed to develop trade-like skills and offers an introduction to essential engineering practices.
+Students explore the world of welding, machining, and utilising engineering tools and equipment to create and modify objects.
+With a focus on safe practices and simulated work environments, this qualification is ideal for those seeking exposure to the engineering industry.
+Students gain valuable knowledge and skills that enhance their employability in engineering or related workplaces.